jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   When using Gcc the Valgrind program is great for tracking down hard to find memory leaks.

-1. Tell me about a challenging problem that kept you up late at night.
+1. Tell me about a challenging problem that kept you up at night.

 1. Why did you choose Electrical Engineering?